 “CBT works to change the way we view the world, reducing our level of worry, and teaching us coping skills to reduce our level of stress.” says Lis.
 If you’re looking for an online option, digital CBT is also proven to benefit patients.

-Then, determine if they specialize in the aspects you’re looking to work on, whether your stress comes from relationships, family, addiction, or any other issue.
+Then, determine if they specialize in the aspects you’re looking to work on, whether your stress comes from relationships, family, substance misuse, or any other concern.

 If you’re experiencing general stress or you’re not sure of the root cause, there are many generalist therapists as well.
 The next step is to ensure they take your insurance, so you don’t have to pay a tremendous amount out of pocket.